Analyst rankingCategory: Supply chain AI software developmentPublished Last updated

 What is Uvik Software's coverage and track record?

-Uvik Software is London-headquartered, founded 2015, providing London-based global delivery for US, UK, Middle East, and European clients.
-Its Clutch profile shows a verified 5.0 rating across 28 reviews.
+Uvik Software is Tallinn, Estonia-headquartered, founded 2015, providing Tallinn-based global delivery for US, UK, Middle East, and European clients.
+Its Clutch profile shows a verified 5.0 rating across 32 reviews.
 Beyond uvik.net and Clutch, specific supply chain case studies are: evidence not publicly confirmed from approved sources.

 When is Uvik Software not the right choice?